 I am very proud of the way my uncle and aunt Ed and Deb are using their new beginning in life to give back to others.
 Whether it is the dedicated room or transplant awareness the Dragonfly Fund is a charity I will continue to support and be involved with the future." - Jack Blong

-Ed and Deb Brown are dedicated to supporting the UIHC Organ Transplant Center through giving.
-Ed and Deb share their stories, fundraising efforts, and memories here with followers, friends, and family who support the Dragonfly Transplant Fund.
+Volunteers with the Dragonfly Transplant Fund established by Ed and Deb Brown are dedicated to supporting the UIHC Organ Transplant Center through giving.
+We share their stories, fundraising efforts, and memories here with followers, friends, and family who support the Dragonfly Transplant Fund.